 Motorbikes are fantastic and can provide you with a brilliant day out.
 They do have a problem, they're small, hard to control and there is not much space especially on some of the sports bikes.
 The problem is that when something is great fun to ride, but also small, there is not much room for anything else and this includes a motorcycle gps unit, however if you want to stop getting lost you will need to find the best motorcycle gps units and use it constantly.
 In this section we're looking at the best motorcycle gps units from across the market and deciding which is the best model and more importantly, which you should be avoiding.

-In the past we have reviewed motorcycle gps units however this was specifically with regard to the Garmin range of motorcycle gps units being the Zumo series.
-Whilst we did love the latest 2017 models being the 395LM and the 595LM, there were other models across the motorbikes gps range that we want to test out and hence the best motorcycle gps navigation review was born.
+In the past we have reviewed motorcycle gps units however this was specifically with regard to the Garmin range of motorcycle gps units (The Zumo Series).
+While we did love the latest 2019 models being the Zumo 396LMT-S and the Zumo 595LM, there were other models across the motorbike gps range that we want to test out and hence the best motorcycle gps navigation review was born.

 Garmin Vs. TomTom